AutoLISP: History

 AutoLISP was derived from an early version of XLISP, which was created by David Betz.
 The language was introduced in AutoCAD Version 2.18 in January 1986, and continued to be enhanced in successive releases up to release 13 in February 1995.
 After that, its development was neglected by Autodesk in favor of more fashionable development environments like Visual Basic for Applications (VBA), .NET Framework, and ObjectARX.
 However, it has remained AutoCAD's main user customizing language.

 Vital-LISP, a considerably enhanced version of AutoLISP including an integrated development environment (IDE), debugger, compiler, and ActiveX support, was developed and sold by third-party developer Basis Software.
 Vital LISP was a superset of the existing AutoLISP language that added VBA-like access to the AutoCAD object model, reactors (event handling for AutoCAD objects), general ActiveX support, and some other general Lisp functions.
 Autodesk purchased this, renamed it Visual LISP, and briefly sold it as an add-on to AutoCAD release 14 released in May 1997.
 It was incorporated into AutoCAD 2000 released in March 1999, as a replacement for AutoLISP.
 Since then, Autodesk has ceased major enhancements to Visual LISP and focused more effort on VBA and .NET, and C++.
-As of 31 January 2014, Autodesk no longer supports VBA versions older than 7.1.
-This is part of a long-term process of changing from VBA to .NET for user customizing.
+As of 31 January 2014, Autodesk ended support for VBA versions before 7.1, as part of a long-term process of changing from VBA to .NET for user customizing.

 AutoLISP has such a strong following that other computer-aided design (CAD) application vendors add it to their products.
 Bricscad, IntelliCAD, DraftSight and others have AutoLISP functionality, so that AutoLISP users can consider using them as an alternative to AutoCAD.
 Most development involving AutoLISP since AutoCAD 2000 is performed within Visual LISP since the original AutoLISP engine was replaced with the Visual LISP engine.
 There are thousands of utilities and applications that have been developed using AutoLISP or Visual LISP (distributed as LSP, FAS and VLX files).